Lucyjpjones/LucyJones-resume/README.md

 1. To easily access a hard copy of my CV
 2. To view my completed projects
-3. Have access to my contact Details
+3. Have access to my contact details

 #### Visuals